dorjeezzz/dorjeezzz/README.md

 <div style="text-align: center; margin-top: 20px">
 <h2>Random quote I like</h2>
-"The circumstances of one's birth are irrelevant; it is what you do with the gift of life that determines who you are." - Mewtwo
+<div>"The circumstances of one's birth are irrelevant; it is what you do with the gift of life that determines who you are." - Mewtwo</div>

 <!--
 **dorjeezzz/dorjeezzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.